-What we expect when we address a human-like intelligence is, a behavior not exactly the same one as before even in a same situation.
+What we expect when we address a human-like intelligence is, somewhat of a different behavior than the one as we behaved before, not exactly the same one, even when we come across a same situation again.

 Assume a neural network that has a fixed configuration of synaptic strengths.
 It will repeat exactly the same action whenever it comes across the same situation as the one in which the neural network learned the action.
 However may it be a very sophisticated one, could we call it an intelligent behavior?
 This is the main topic of this article.